sybrew/the-seo-framework/readme.txt

 * **Other:**
 	* We're maintaining the UTC timestamp workaround brought in [version 4.0.4](https://theseoframework.com/changelog/4-0-4/), because it works as intended all around.
 * **Fixed:**
+	* The author title is now displayed on author archives without posts.
+Note that your theme may still not display the name.
+	* The correct "Untitled" title is now used in the "No title found"-SEO Bar warning.
 	* TODO The postbox now works as intended in the sidebar using Gutenberg 9.4/Block-editor WordPress 5.4.
 		* Regression in Gutenberg: https://github.com/WordPress/gutenberg/issues/20206
 		* N.B.
 The postbox-handler dropdown icons also shift when collapsing.